Scheduling in Queueing Systems with Uncertain and Evolving Holding Costs: Model

 \paragraph{Objectives.} Let $\set{Q}(t,\nalg)$ be the set of jobs in queue and $\set{R}(t,\nalg)$ be the selected set of jobs for service under an algorithm $\nalg$ in period $t$.
 We want to select a feasible algorithm that minimizes the long-run average holding cost defined by

 where the expectation is taken over the randomness in (i) server capacity $R(t)$, (ii) algorithm's service decision, (iii) job transitions, and (iv) arrivals $A(t)$.
-Letting the set of feasible algorithms be $\Pi$, minimizing the long-run average holding cost is equivalent to minimize the regret, which is the increase in cost compared to an optimal feasible algorithm:
+Letting the set of feasible algorithms be $\Pi$, minimizing the long-run average holding cost is equivalent to minimize the \emph{suboptimality gap}, which is the increase in cost compared to an optimal feasible algorithm:

-Our goal is to design a scheduling algorithm with small regret.
-To formalize this goal, we resort to \emph{asymptotically optimal} algorithms.
+Our goal is to design a scheduling algorithm with small suboptimality gap.
 Specifically, varying the system size $N$ gives a sequence of queueing systems.
-For each system, an algorithm $\nalg$ has a corresponding long-run average holding cost $C(N, \nalg)$ and regret $\regret(N, \nalg)$.
-An algorithm $\nalg$ is asymptotically optimal if its regret is diminishing with respect to the system size: i.e., $\frac{1}{N}\regret(N,\nalg) \to 0$ as $N \to \infty$.
+For each system, an algorithm $\nalg$ has a corresponding long-run average holding cost $C(N, \nalg)$ and suboptimality gap $\subopt(N, \nalg)$.
+An algorithm $\nalg$ has vanishing suboptimality gap if $\subopt(N,\nalg) / N \to 0$ as $N \to \infty$.

+Vanishing suboptimality gap implies \emph{asymptotic optimality} for overloaded systems ($\lambda > \mu$), which is the case for content moderation.
+By asymptotic optimality, we mean that as the system size increases, the algorithm obtains nearly the same long-run average holding cost as the optimal algorithm: